 After she passed he said, “She was one of the truest jazz singers I ever heard.
 To me she should be treated like Ella Fitzgerald, like Billie Holiday.
 She had the complete gift.
 If she had lived I would have said, ‘Slow down, you’re too important.’
 Life teaches you really how to live it, if you can live long enough.”

 Amy might have lived long enough if her talent had been nurtured, not exploited; treasured, not trashed.

-So why did the owner of a spice company send an e-mail about Amy Winehouse on the anniversary of her death?
+So why did the owner of a spice company beg me to watch a documentary about Amy Winehouse on the anniversary of her death?

 Who knows?
 Frankly he is a bit of a lunatic.
 And a bit of a pompous jerk.
 But that’s a story for another post.
 He wrote something about life being 25% better when we cook and share meals together.

-My take-away: Amy’s is a cautionary tale about the malnourished.
+My take-away: Amy’s is a cautionary tale about a malnourished soul.